 Split Pea & Ham Soup

-I use a bouquet garni for my soup.
+I use a bouquet garni for the soup.
 It’s a mix of fresh basil and thyme leaves along with a bay leaf.
-I add it to it after I pour in the broths.
-If you’re going to use dried basil and thyme instead, add them at the same time with the garlic.
+I add it after I pour in the broths.
+If you’re going to use dried basil and thyme instead, add them at the same time as the garlic 🧄.
 For the bay leaf, add it after the broths are in.

 – West Coast Smoked Salmon Chowder